account931/Laravel-Yii2_Comment_Vote_widgets/blog_Laravel/ReadMe_Laravel_Com_Commands.txt

 		//-------------------------------------------------------------------------------------
 		# How To use Vuex store (brief roadmap):
-		   # create store/index.js
+		   # create store/index.js (see example link above)

 		   # import {Store} in main js =>
 		          import store from '../store/index'; //import Vuex Store const app2 = new Vue({
 	                 store, //connect Vuex store, must-have
                      el: '#app2'
                   });

+		   # Then use Vuex store in your component, 3 diffrent ways are avialble =>

-		   # in needed component you may address Vuex store value as for example => this.$store.state.products[0].productId
+		    1. In needed component you may address Vuex store value as for example => this.$store.state.products[0].productId
-           Or u can use ......mapState() and address Vuex store value by it's Stores's name, e.g "products".
+            2. Or u can use ......mapState() and address Vuex store value by it's Stores's name, e.g "products".
 		       //...mapState(['products']) is needed for Vuex store, after it u may address Vuex Store value as {products} instead of {this.$store.state.products}
+			   //mapState() gets Vuex Store data to local data, so u can address it like local {products}

 		        <script>
                     import { mapState } from 'vuex';
 			        computed: {
 	                    ...mapState(['products']), //{products} is from Vuex store
 			 			//...................................
+			3. Use computed, => see "3" next paragraph

-		   #And u can address Vuex store value in template in diffrent ways  =>
+		   #So actually u can address Vuex store value in template in three different ways  =>
 		      1.if didn't use {...mapState()} => {{ this.$store.state.products[0].productId }}
 			  2.if used {...mapState()}       => {{ products[0].productId }}  + like in 1st variant
 		      3.if used computed: {checkStore() {return this.$store.state.products;} }, ) =>  {{  checkStore[0].productId }}